rcky844/rcky844.github.io/pages/index.md

 # Welcome!
 Welcome to Ricky's Garden, a site for hosting information about my work. 👋

+> Note
+>
+> This website is still being updated with more information.
+It should hopefully be complete before the end of the month (**September 2025**).

-I am a 16 years old currently residing in Hong Kong, with a vested interest in programming, biology, chemistry, space exploration, arts and history.
+I am a 17 years old currently residing in Hong Kong, with a vested interest in programming, biology, chemistry, space exploration, arts and history.
+I am currently studying in the Bachelor of Nursing programme at the University of Hong Kong.
 And a lot of whales! 🐳

-This page is currently a stub.
-It will be left in this state before I complete my HKDSE examination.

 For any urgent inquiries concerning my work or requests for information, please contact me through my person email address <a href="mailto:rcheung844@gmail.com">rcheung844@gmail.com</a>. 🗨️